-From November 30, 2018 - March 30, 2019, there will be road construction near the park entrance.
+Now through March 30, 2019, there will be road construction near the park entrance.
 Visitors may encounter uneven road surfaces and heavy equipment moving in and around the park entrance which may cause delays.
 We ask that everyone use caution when entering and exiting the park.
+We apologize for any inconvenience.

 The park was purchased in 1983 from the Henderson family estate and opened to the public in March 1991.
 This was the first acquisition under the Save Our Coast land conservation program initiated by Governor Bob Graham.
 The family wanted to protect the area's natural features and let the public enjoy the surroundings.